Using Photo Food Journals for Meal Tracking

 5. Emotion Surrounding Meal

 When this setting is visible for clients, they’ll be prompted to select a “mood” from a preset list of emotions.
-Clients learn how to distinguish between physical feelings (hunger pangs, nausea, headache, or difficulty concentrating) and emotional feeling.
+Clients learn how to distinguish between physical feelings (hunger pangs, nausea, headache, or difficulty concentrating) and emotional feelings.
 For more intuitive and non-diet based approaches to wellness, this setting can be an effective way to help clients achieve healthier eating habits, and a healthy weight over time.

 If you enable this setting for your client, they will be able to select an emoji that reflect their mood at the time of logging.